Eram2831/cse15l-lab-reports/lab5report.md

 ```

 This time, I am doing the same thing but for directories.
 When doing -name "911Report" it doesn't show any output.
 However when doing -iname "911Report" it shows the directory with the name 911report no matter if it has a capital R or a lower case r.

+I found all of the commands from this youtube video: https://www.youtube.com/watch?v=YdL13obmRow
+Creator: Colt Steele